cy-xu/cosmic-conn/docs/source/user_guide.rst

   $ cosmic-conn -a

-The generic ``ground_imaging`` model is loaded by default, here is a shorthand to launch the web app with the NRES model and read image from the SPECTRUM extion:
+The generic ``ground_imaging`` model is loaded by default, here is a shorthand to launch the web app with the NRES model and read image from the SPECTRUM extension:

 .. code-block:: console